ymndoseijin/brassica-lat-pt/README.md

+this uses [Brassica](https://github.com/bradrn/brassica), a sound change applier, you can either run it locally or use it on a [browser](http://bradrn.com/brassica/index.html) (which is what I did)

 this was made in a day looking left and right for proto romance reconstructions and historical nasalization rules for portuguese, plus a bit of hackish manipulation to get things working, if I get interested in it I might tidy it up a bit more, here's an example of what it comes up with

 ![manum to mão](https://media.discordapp.net/attachments/386299658403840029/1029978815327375400/unknown.png)